ankiitgupta7/Simulations-of-Braitenberg-Vehicles/README.md

 ## 6. Vehicle Kinematics
 Digging into the details of vehicle kinematics of Braitenberg Vehicles, we find that the only thing responsible for their movement is the rotation speed of the two wheels and the difference between them.
 <br>
 More specifically, the difference in the rotation speed of the wheels is mainly responsible for deflection from its otherwise straight-line trajectory.
 So, depending upon the activation received at the wheel rotators and their difference, a resultant vehicle movement is rendered.
 <br>
 ![alt text](https://github.com/ankiitgupta7/Simulations-of-Braitenberg-Vehicles/blob/master/Images/kinematics.png)

 ## 7. Current Developmental Updates
 As of now, I have set up the environment as shown above in section 4.
 Presently, on executing the main code we get to see the behaviors of a selected (opted) type of vehicle visible through their movement in the environment.
 So, all the vehicles in the environment are of the same type or alternatively we may assume all the stimuli in the environment provoke the same kind of behavior towards them.
-At present, the stimuli are set as independely moving image snips representing real stimuli moving across the environment.
 <br><br>
 One of the important outcomes of the development until now is a new perspective to look at a group of Braitenberg Vehicles as some intelligent swarm.
 The following are the snippets of the simulation execution.
+Note that as of now, I am done with coding up to vehicle 3.
 <br>
 * Vehicle 2a with moving stimuli <br>
 ![alt text](https://github.com/ankiitgupta7/Simulations-of-Braitenberg-Vehicles/blob/master/recordings/moving_2a.gif)